alansalinas/pywapor/README.md

 ## Acknowledgments
 The methodology for WaPOR was developed by the FRAME1 consortium, consisting of eLEAF, VITO, ITC, University of Twente and Waterwatch foundation, commissioned by and in partnership with the Land and Water Division of FAO.

-This repository contains, among others, contributions from Bert Coerver (FAO), Tim Hessels (WaterSat), Radoslaw Guzinski (DHI-GRAS), Hector Nieto (DHI-GRAS) and Laust Faerch (DHI-GRAS).
+This repository contains, among others, contributions from Bert Coerver (FAO), Tim Hessels (WaterSat) and, in the framework of the ESA-funded ET4FAO project, from Radoslaw Guzinski (DHI-GRAS), Hector Nieto (Complutig) and Laust Faerch (DHI-GRAS).

 ## Contact
-For questions, requests or issues with this repository, please contact Bert Coerver at [bert.coerver@fao.org](mailto:bert.coerver@fao.org).
+For questions, requests or issues with this repository, please contact Bert Coerver at [bert.coerver@fao.org](mailto:bert.coerver@fao.org) or the WaPOR team at [wapor@fao.org](mailto:wapor@fao.org).

 ## License
 [APACHE](https://bitbucket.org/cioapps/wapor-et-look/src/dev/LICENSE)